Assemble an Emergency Supply Kit

 - Store water tightly in clean plastic containers

-- Keep at least a three-day supply of water per person.
+- Keep at least a 72 hour/one week supply of water per person.

-- Store at least a three-day supply of non-perishable food.
+- Store at least a one week supply of non-perishable food.

 - Select foods that require no refrigeration, preparation or cooking and little or no water.